Hongpengzh/FIXED-INCOME-ANALYSIS-TOOL/README.md

 * Python 3.10 or higher.

 ## How to use
-Just download the **FIA_TOOL.exe** and run it to use.
-Everything is already packaged in the file, maybe it needs a few seconds to run.
+Run the FIA_TOOL.py file.
+All required packages were listed in the environment.yaml file.

 ## Contributing 💡